liboyue/Network-Distributed-Algorithm/README.md

 # Network-Distributed Algorithm Experiments

-This repository contains all code needed to reproduce experiments in "Communication-Efficient Distributed Optimization in Networks with Gradient Tracking" [[PDF](https://arxiv.org/pdf/1909.05844.pdf)].
+This repository contains all code needed to reproduce experiments in "Communication-Efficient Distributed Optimization in Networks with Gradient Tracking and Variance Reduction" [[PDF](https://arxiv.org/abs/1909.05844v2)].

 Due to the random data generation procedure, resulting graphs may be different from those appeared in the paper,